satokibi44/Tweet_Analyzing/README.md

 ### 誹謗中傷度計測機能 Function to measure the degree of slander
 - Basic
   - Receive a message.
-  - Analyze the message using form factors.
+  - Analyze the message using morphological analysis.
   - Input the form-factor-analyzed message to the learned Bert, and estimate the degree of slander.
   - The learned Bert outputs the slander level.
   - Return the slander level.